Become an affiliate partner and earn attractive commission.

 Check out our other blog, “Ending a Relationship Because of My Mental Health.

-What does a Mental Health Support Worker Do?
+What Does a Mental Health Support Worker Do?

 The role of a Mental Health Support Worker is to provide focused, integrated care coordination for clients with mental illness and complex care needs.
 Their prime responsibilities include-